python/cpython/Doc/library/unittest.mock.rst

 spec rather than the class.
 The other is to create a subclass of the production class and add the defaults to the subclass without affecting the production class.
 Both of these require you to use an alternative object as the spec.
-Thankfully `patch` supports this - you can simply pass the alternative object as the `autospec` argument:
+Thankfully :func:`patch` supports this - you can simply pass the alternative object as the *autospec* argument:

     >>> class Something:
     ...   def __init__(self):